Strawberry Cream Cheese Pie is our most-lored family dessert. We refer to it as “Strawberry Super Pie” or even just “The Pie.”

 Crust in a pie dish

-1. Press the mixture into a buttered pie dish.
+1. Press the Crust into Your Pie Dish.
 Bake at 375 degrees F for 25 minutes.

 Pecan shortbread crust in a pie dish